pulumi/docs/content/blog/opa-support-for-crossguard/index.md

 ## Using OPA Rego with Pulumi

 OPA-based rules are easy to write for Pulumi.
 The `input` object represents each individual resource that will be deployed by Pulumi, and the rules are applied independently to each Pulumi resource when it is deployed.
-The schema for each resource is the same as the properties availble when defining the resource as defined in the [Pulumi API Reference](https://www.pulumi.com/docs/reference/pkg/).
-Critically, although we higlighted Kubernetes above, Pulumi's resource model spans any cloud or Kuberntes, with providers for more than 50 Cloud and SaaS platforms available.
+The schema for each resource is the same as the properties available when defining the resource as defined in the [Pulumi API Reference]({{< relref "/docs/reference/pkg" >}}).
+Critically, although we highlighted Kubernetes above, Pulumi's resource model spans any cloud or Kubernetes, with providers for more than 50 Cloud and SaaS platforms available.
 And OPA-based rules can target any or all of these in a single deployment.

 For example - the policy file above could be expanded to include: